 13 The individual zonobiomes and their distribution

 The sequence of zonobiomes arranges itself on both sides of the equator, but not quite symmetrically, because the land masses in the southern hemisphere are smaller and the climate is more oceanic as well as cooler.
 Note here that zonobiomes VI through IX are small-scale in the southern hemisphere.
-Zonobiome VI and VII are weakly developed in the Southern Hemisphere, ZB VIII is completely absent, and ZB IX is represented only by the sub-antarctic islands and the southern tip of South America, if one disregards the icy and almost vegetationless Antarctic.
+Zonobiome VI and VII are weakly developed in the southern hemisphere, ZB VIII is completely absent, and ZB IX is represented only by the sub-antarctic islands and the southern tip of South America, if one disregards the icy and almost vegetationless Antarctic.

 The sequence from the equator to the poles does not always correspond to the numerical order, for example ZB VII in Eurasia is partly inserted between ZB V and ZB VI and represents a very dry variation (Krutzsch 1992 calls these climate facies areas), which even often has a precipitation cycle of ZB IV, but with cold winters and great continentality.
 The large zonobiomes are usually further subdivided into subzonobiomes (sZB) due to certain variations.